awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 This document contains the technical specifications for Feedback Sentiment Analyzer (FSA), a sample application that showcases AWS services and SDKs.

-This document explains:
+This document explains the following:

-- Application inputs and outputs.
+- Application inputs and outputs
-- Underlying AWS components and their configurations.
+- Underlying AWS components and their configurations
-- Key cross-service integration details.
+- Key cross-service integration details

-See the [README.md](README.md) for an introduction to FSA.
+For an introduction to FSA, see the [README.md](README.md).

 ---
-### Table of Contents
+### Table of contents

   * [Diagram](#diagram)
   * [User actions](#user-actions)